Legal words and phrases explained in a brief glossary

 Hereditament – Latin origin meaning inheritance.

-Holograph will – when a person hand writes their instructions for what they want to happen when they die.
+Holograph will – when a person has hand written their whole will.

 Instrument – ordinarily a tool or device used to perform some task.
 So it is in law; the tool or instrument in the legal context is a formal legal document setting out the intentions, rights, obligations and liabilities between the people involved (the parties), to achieve the performance of something, or not do something as the case may be.
 There must be strict adherence to the required technical formalities for signing and execution in order for the document to be authorised at law and effective as intended.
 Examples of formal legal instruments are deeds, agreements, wills, guarantees.
 An Act of Parliament may be referred to as an instrument.

-Inter vivos – between living persons, someone transfers or gives property to another person while both are alive, such as a parent giving money or other property to their children.
-Trusts established during a person’s lifetime are often referred to as being inter vivos.
+Inter vivos – while alive, between living persons.
+Someone transfers or gives property to another person while both are alive, such as a parent giving money or other property to their children.
+Trusts established during a person’s lifetime are often referred to as being established inter vivos trusts as opposed to a trust being established by will which is called a testamentary trust.

-Intestate – when a person dies without having made a valid will according to law, or if they did, for some reason it may not be legally valid, either in whole or in part so it does not completely dispose of all of their property.
-They are said to have died intestate.
+Intestate – dying without leaving a will.
+Or if a will was left it is invalid in some way, either in whole or in part so it does not completely dispose of all of their property.
+The deceased is said to have died intestate.
+An administrator is then appointed by the Supreme Court, Probate Registry or Division.

 Joint tenancy – a way of owning property with another person.
 If one dies the property automatically passes to the other by the operation of law, the survivor having a ‘right of survivorship’.
 Property held by joint tenants passes outside of a will.
-Typically a husband and wife own the family home as joint tenants.
+Typically spouses and partners own the family home as joint tenants.
 However when the sole survivor dies, the property will pass according to that person’s will, or if no will, in line with the statutory rules on intestacy.

 Lapse – when a beneficiary dies before the testator.

-Legacy – a gift of personal property for example money or personal items such as jewellery to a person.
+Legacy – a specific gift of personal property for example money or personal items such as jewellery to a person (called a beneficiary, legatee).
 The person to receive the gift and benefit from it (the beneficiary) is named in the will.
 This person or beneficiary may also be referred to as the legatee.

 Lien – is a type of right to hold something belonging to another person as security for the payment of a debt.
 Used in the context of law practice for example where a lawyer may claim a lien over documents until legal fees are paid.